40. Optimal Unemployment Insurance#

 self.Ve = uw/(1-β)

-For the other parameters we have just loaded in the above Python code, we’ll set brate the net interest rate \(r\) to match the hazard rate – the probability of finding a job in one period – in US data.
+For the other parameters appearing in the above Python code, we’ll calibrate parameter \(r\) that pins down the function \(p(a) = 1 - \exp(- r a)\) to match an observerd hazard rate – the probability that an unemployed worker finds a job each – in US data.

 In particular, we seek an \(r\) so that in autarky p(a(r)) = 0.1, where a is the optimal search effort.